Tournament Informed Adversarial Quality Diversity: Method

 \subsubsection{Adversarial QD-Score}

-\textit{``Does the set propose strictly different challenges?''} In the opposite of the \textbf{Expertise}, a diverse and high-quality set of solutions should require a large number of different opposing solutions for each of its solutions to lose.
+\textit{``Does the set propose strictly different challenges?''} In contrast to \textbf{Expertise}, a diverse and high-quality set of solutions should require a large number of different opposing solutions for each of its solutions to lose.
 We thus compute the size of the smallest set of counter-solutions needed to make each solution lose at least once: